makersacademy/chitter-challenge/README.md

 2. Create the database using the psql command `CREATE DATABASE shouter_database_test;`
 3. Tables will create and reset automatically when you run rspec

+## Development History

+See my Development_notes.md file for breakdown of how I developed the app, and to see Domain Modelling and CRC cards.

+The Shouter Web app uses the following technologies:
+- Sinatara, Sinatra-Flash, Sinatra-Contrib to build the web app
+- PostgreSQL database to store data
+- PG Gem to interface between the app and the database
+- BCrypt gem for password encryption
+- Capybara, simpleCov, rubocop, timecop and RSPEC for testing

+The app meets all of the user stories except for sending an email when a reply is made to a shout.

+The app includes an attempt at password encryption using bcrypt, but not sure if implemented in the correct way to ensure best possible security.

+Areas to improve:
+- Input does not protect against SQL Injection
+- Password & email has no validation on what is allowed (but no duplicate usernames or emails are allowed)
+- Would like to include email notification
+- Did not get a chance to investigate ORM
+- Did not refactor significantly enough
+- need to review code rubric
+- Is there a way to automate the SQL commands?
+(Rake setup, rake migrate?)

+Original Instructions
 --------

 * Feel free to use Google, your notes, books, etc. but work on your own